 Everyone seems to have a preference when it comes to sleeping.
 Left side, right side, window open, heated blanket, teeny-tiny night light, bat cave dark, maybe even a little white noise in the background.
 For me I need black out darkness, I don’t even want to see my hand in front of my face.
 AND I need to be warm, like you feel like you’re on a tropical island warm.

-When I sleep I wear socks, sweat pants, a long sleeve shirt, a sweater and then I cocoon inside my blanket so I can trap the heat in and keep out the cold.
+I wear socks, sweat pants, a long sleeve shirt, a sweater and then I cocoon inside my blanket so I can trap the heat in and keep out the cold.

 I was once told that sleeping in my bed was like sleeping in a lasagna.
 My question to you is what the heck is wrong with that?
 But the best part is my duvet has some serious weight to it so if you didn’t know what you were getting yourself into you’d swear my bed was trying to take you as a prisoner.

-But you know what’s worse then being too hot?Being too cold, and I can’t even tell you the amount of times where I actually thought about lighting myself on fire to keep warm.
+But you know what’s worse then being too hot?Being too cold.
+I can’t even tell you the amount of times where I actually thought about lighting myself on fire to keep warm.
 Winter in my opinion is months and months of torture.
 I only enjoy it when I choose to take part.
 Like skiing, yep that’s a fun one.
 But having to walk from point A to point B, or starting my car in the am, those moments I want to punch frosty the snowman right in the throat.

 Something about being chilly outside makes you want to eat chili inside, and not to toot my own horn but my chili is pretty freaking epic.